DocSalvager/kit/README.md

   - to maximize performance
   - to maximize readability and thus...
   - to minimize develpment (and thus debugging) time for enhancements and bug-fixes
+  - to be as "self-documenting" as is practical

 Kit uses every "bashism" I can find since anything done in compiled code is many times faster than anything done in script.
 It would be impractical to try to make `kit` POSIX-compliant as it depends heavily upon bash introspection facilities like the `FUNCNAME[]` array that do not exist in POSIX shells.

 ## Features
-  - A symlink pointing to the `kit` symlink or `kit-045` script with the name of a `kit` function, will initialize `kit` and invoke that function just as if it were called inside a script that sourced `kit`.
+  - Can be invoked as a command on the commandline or in other scripts or sourced.
+  - Each function can be invoked as a command which has available to it the other functions in `kit`.
+  - Solves problems once and encapsulates into easier to use functions for future work thus minimizing "reinventing the wheel".
   - User interaction functions try to use the best user interface tool available like `yad`(GTK GUI), `dialog`(curses graphics) or commandline text (CLI).
   - Extensive diagnostic functions like the `--inspect` option to aid debugging.
   - Extensive manpage-like help documentation for every single function (stored in `kit-045.meta`).
+  - Despite it's size and extensive comments and documentation, `kit` is quite responsive.
+  - A symlink pointing to the `kit` symlink or `kit-045` script with the name of a `kit` function, will initialize `kit` and invoke that function just as if it were called inside a script that sourced `kit`.

 ## Files
-  `kit` is just a symlink to kit-045.
+  `kit` is a symlink to `kit-045`.
+It should be changed to point to the new version when that is installed.

-  `kit.meta` is just a symlink to kit-045.meta.
+  `kit.meta` is a symlink to `kit-045.meta` which likewise should be redirected to the new version's `.meta` file.

-  `kit-045` is the executable script.
+  `kit-045` is the executable script (approx. 261K).

-  `kit-045.meta` is the full, detailed documentation for each function in a format much like manpages and is also executable but doesn't do much.
+  `kit-045.meta` (approx. 213K) is the full, detailed documentation for each function in a format much like manpages and is also executable but doesn't do much.
 It is made executable because it contains executable code in the form of Command Substitution `$( ... )` within the help text. `kit-045` searches `kit-045.meta` for the function variable and returns the text value.
 Sometimes this may include text inserted via Command Substitution.
+Help documentation can be included within a function (see `kit-045` for a few examples) but that is discouraged since it adds to the already very large script.
+By programatically looking up the variable in `kit-045.meta` containing the help text, we keep the script half the size it would otherwise be without any appreciable performance penalty.

 ## Getting Started (recommended)